 copy(src, dest);

-As soon as there is any asynchrony in the code, the code needs to change its structure.
-If it's callbacks, then it gets more nested, and if it's promises, then the whole code turns into a continuous chain of promises.
+Once there is any asynchrony in the code, the code changes its structure.
+If it's callbacks, the code becomes more nested.
+If it's promises, the code turns into a continuous chain of promises:

 // Correct Definition